 ______ We have discussed and are satisfied with our spiritual beliefs.

-______ We have discussed and are satisfied with our financial management.
+______ We have discussed and are satisfied with our finances.

 ______ We have discussed and are satisfied with our personal, couple and family goals.